rcantini/Dog-breed-classification/README.md

 The obtained model achieved a classification accuracy of about 93% on test images.

-Read more about that at https://riccardo-cantini.netlify.app/post/dogbreedclass/
+Read more about this: https://riccardo-cantini.netlify.app/post/dogbreedclass/